Ryangwaite/AWS-SAA-C02-Course/README.md

   - If you attempt to read data that hasn't been restored yet, it will immediately pull it from S3, but this will achieve lower levels of performance than reading from EBS directly.
-  - You can force a read of every block all data immediately using DD.
+  - You can force a read of every block of data immediately using `dd` (linux command).

 Fast Snapshot Restore (FSR) allows for immediate restoration.
 You can create 50 of these FSRs per region.
 When you enable it on a snapshot, you pick the snapshot specifically and the AZ that you want to be able to do instant restores to.
 Each combination of Snapshot and AZ counts as one FSR set.
 You can have 50 FSR sets per region.
 FSR is not free and can get expensive with lost of different snapshots.